 Generally, a survivor or beneficiary reports pension or annuity income in the same way the plan participant reports it.
-The amount paid to the surviving spouse must be no less than 50% and no greater than 100% of the amount of the annuity paid during the participant's life.
 However, some special rules apply, and they are covered elsewhere in this section.

 Estate tax deduction.
+A person may be entitled to a deduction for estate tax if he or she receives a joint and survivor annuity that was included in the decedent's estate.
 The part of the total estate tax that was based on the annuity can be deducted, provided that the decedent died after his or her annuity starting date.
-(See sec 1.691(d)-1 of IRS Regulations.)
+(For details, see section 1.691(d)-1 of the IRS Regulations.)
 It should be deducted in equal amounts over the remaining life expectancy of the survivor.
 The estate tax deduction can be taken as an itemized deduction on Schedule A, Form 1040.
-This deduction is not subject to the

-2%-of-adjusted-gross-income limit on miscellaneous deductions.
+This deduction is not subject to the 2%-of-adjusted-gross-income limit on miscellaneous deductions.